4paradigm/OpenMLDB/docs/en/maintain/update_conf.md

 * If the table is multi-replica, we will migrate the leader partitions in the tablet to be updating to other tablets, and migrate back after the upgrade.
 If there is write traffic during the update, there may be data loss.

 Steps for updating are as follows:
-* Backup configuation
+* Backup configuration
     ```bash
     cp conf/tablet.flags conf/tablet.flags.bak
     ```
-* Update configuation
+* Update configuration
 * `pre-upgrade`: to reduce the interruption to the online service before the restart (refer to [Operation Tool](./openmldb_ops.md))
     ```bash
     python tools/openmldb_ops.py --openmldb_bin_path=./bin/openmldb --zk_cluster=172.24.4.40:30481 --zk_root_path=/openmldb --cmd=pre-upgrade --endpoints=127.0.0.1:10921